Jameslo599/aws-nextjs-resume/README.md

 -- CloudWatch Alarms --
 To monitor my applications, I setup three alarms: one for high API gateway latency and two for excessive Lambda invocations and errors within a time-frame.
 I really like the UI for this feature and it's amazing how generous Amazon is with their free-tier.
 I used AWS SNS to email me when an alarm is in alert mode which.
 To add additional integrations, I setup PagerDuty as an HTTPS subscription to my SNS topic and this will send a push notification through the mobile app on my phone when a CloudWatch alarm goes off.
 This makes it very hard to miss alerts and I can also schedule an on-call rotation if needed.
 I also setup Slack integration as a Lambda subscription to my SNS topic and this is great just to keep everyone in the team on the same page.

+-- IAM Access Analyzer --
+To better enforce principle of least privilege, I utilized the IAM Access Analyzer to detect unused roles and permissions.
+I found that this tool was extremely helpful in identifying over-permissive roles and providing recommended policies for substitution.
+One of my biggest worries was having to manually writes each policy, but I've been using the recommended policies without any issue.